syncfusion-content/asp.netwebforms-docs/aspnet/DropDownList/TemplateSupport.md

 ---
 layout: post
 title: Template support with DropDownList control for Syncfusion ASP.NET
-description: Template Support with DropDownList control for Syncfusion ASP.NET
+description: Learn here about Template Support with Syncfusion ASP.NET WebForms DropDownList Control, its elements, and more.
 platform: aspnet
 control: DropDownList
 documentation: ug